 If the plugin is active, then click on Deactivate before proceeding with your plugin deletion …

-Next, click on Delete …
+Click Delete …

-The selected plugins and related files will be removed from your WordPress installation …
+Your plugins and related files will be deleted …

-How To Delete Multiple WordPress Plugins At Once
+How To Safely Delete Multiple Plugins Simultaneously

-You can bulk-delete all inactive plugins on your site, or select a combination of active and inactive plugins to be cleared.
+You can delete all inactive plugins at once, or select a combination of active and inactive plugins to be removed.

-Note: To delete any plugins that are presently active, you must first deactivate them.
+Note: To delete any plugins that are presently active, your will first need to deactivate them.

-Go to the “Plugins” section and select all of the active plugins that you want to delete by either placing a tick next to their checkbox, or selecting the check box next to the Plugin column header to select all plugins (warning: this will deactivate all plugins) …
+Go to the “Plugins” section and select all of the active plugins that you want to delete by either placing a tick next to their check box, or selecting the checkbox next to the Plugin column header to select all plugins (warning: this will deactivate all plugins) …

-Once you have done this, select Deactivate from the Bulk Actions drop down menu …
+Once you have done this, specify Deactivate from the Bulk Actions drop-down menu …

 Click the Apply button …

-Select all of the plugins you want to delete by either placing a tick next to their checkbox, or click on the check box next to the Plugin column header to select and delete all inactive plugins …
+Select all of the plugins you want to delete by either placing a tick next to their check box, or click on the check box next to the Plugin column header to select and delete all inactive plugins …

 Click Apply …

-Your plugins will be deleted …
+All plugins will be deleted …

-Useful WordPress Tools For Managing Plugins
+Tools For Managing Plugins

 Health Check & troubleshooting